koba-jon/lightgrad/README.md

 # LightGrad
-Simplest Deep Learning Framework based on Define-by-Run such as PyTorch, Chainer and DeZero
+Simplest C++ Deep Learning Framework based on Define-by-Run such as PyTorch, Chainer and DeZero